Portfolio

 curl -O https://raw.githubusercontent.com/NishantBharali/Blog/main/.github/workflows/gh-pages.yml

-.
-I changed the workflow trigger so that it runs after my GitHub Pages site is built, regardless of whether I triggered the build by running quarto
+My quarto-pub.yml file is based on Q2, but it runs upon completion of the pages-build-deployment workflow instead of a push to main.
+I changed the workflow trigger so that it runs after my GitHub Pages site is built, regardless of whether I triggered the build by running quarto publish gh-pages or pushing to main.

 So far I have only noticed one difference between the four web hosts I use for my site: GitHub Pages is the only web host that properly differentiates between internal and external links.
 All of the other web hosts include the external link icon on all links regardless of whether they target my site or an external site.